Skip to main content

 Launched Awarded Completed

-This Challenge aims to develop an assay using non-protected life-stages of fish to detect thyroid-active chemicals that is designed to meet OECD principles for use in a regulatory context.
+This Challenge aimed to develop an assay using non-protected life-stages of fish to detect thyroid-active chemicals that is designed to meet OECD principles for use in a regulatory context.

 Challenges briefing webinar